nrakeeb/Covid-Tracker/README.md

 ```
 AS a policy maker
-I WANT to quickly gather Covid19 statistics for G7 countries
+I WANT to quickly gather Covid19 statistics for Countries
 SO THAT I can analyse this information
 GIVEN a Covid19 dashboard with user inputs
 WHEN I search or select a country